hvoss-techfak/JAX-IK/README.md

 ## SMPL-X assets note

-We do not distribute SMPL-X meshes or skeletons.
+We are not allowed to distribute SMPL-X meshes or skeletons.
 To obtain a GLB with SMPL-X:

 - Install the SMPL-X Blender Add-on: https://github.com/Meshcapade/SMPL_blender_addon
 - Use the add-on to create a character in Blender